 Human error is responsible for 95 percent of breaches, which is why insider threats are such a big concern for any business.
 Simply educating employees about phishing scams could prevent the majority of attacks, but as hackers begin to use AI technology to create increasingly realistic spoof emails, your staff needs more than basic security training.

 Bringing cybersecurity education beyond the IT team ensures your employees know what hackers are up to and enables them to work with the IT department to detect and report potential threats.
 When employees recognize scam emails and other unusual behavior on the network, they can report it to IT staff right away, minimizing the chances of a full-blown attack.

 Handling user identities and controlling access requires your IT team to:

-• Assess and address other potential vulnerabilities
+• Assess and address

 • Create appropriate protocols to manage complex workflows

 • Manage privileged access